-In Peru, Argentina and Chile we reproduce the coverage scheme of the Master policy contracted in Spain through the issuance of mirror policies issued by Local Insurers.
+In Peru, Argentina and Chile we reproduce the coverage scheme of the Master policy contracted in Spain through the issuing of mirror policies of the same, adapting the sums insured to the circumstances of each area, issued by local insurers in each country.
 Without prejudice to this, for specific works or projects we may contract specific policies in compliance with contract specifications and requirements and mirror policies may act in excess to those work-to-work policies and to all of the activities carried out in the country by the Group.